amlanuet/bootPi/README.md

 ```

 ### Python Script on Raspberry Pi
-Create a Python script to listen for incoming TCP data and control the PWM signals.
-Save this script on your Raspberry Pi.
+Use bootServer2.py to listen for incoming TCP data and control the PWM signals.
+Run this script on your Raspberry Pi.

 ### Laptop
 Install Python and necessary libraries.
-Create a Python script to read the game controller input and send data to the Raspberry Pi.
+Use joystickClientBoot.py to read the game controller input and send data to the Raspberry Pi.
 Save this script on your laptop.

 ## Running the Project
 Power on all components.